Red Book

 How do I qualify for continued payment under Section 301?

-If we find that you are no longer disabled due to medical improvement, or if you are age 18 and we find that your eligibility ends because you do not meet the adult requirements for disability, your benefit payments usually stop.
+If we find that you no longer have a disability due to medical improvement, or if you are age 18 and we find that your eligibility ends because you do not meet the adult requirements for disability, your benefit payments usually stop.
 However, if you are participating in an appropriate program of vocational rehabilitation (VR) or similar services, your benefits may continue until your participation in the program ends.
-To qualify for continued payments under Section 301, you must meet all of the requirements below:
+To qualify for continued payments under Section 301, you must meet all the requirements below:

 • You must be participating in an appropriate program of the VR or similar services that began before your disability ends under our rules.